Total AMPK cellular kit

 Simple and robust detection kit for Phoshpo-AMPK & Total AMPK

-The Total-ACC assay quantifies the expression level of ACC in a cell lysate.
+The Phospho-Ubiquitin (Ser65) assay measures Ubiquitin when phosphorylated at Ser65.
 Unlike Western Blot, the assay is entirely plate-based and does not require gels, electrophoresis, or transfer.
-The Total-ACC assay uses two labeled antibodies: one coupled to a donor fluorophore, the other to an acceptor.
-Both antibodies are highly specific for a distinct epitope on the protein.
-In the presence of ACC in a cell extract, the addition of these conjugates brings the donor fluorophore into close proximity with the acceptor and thereby generates a FRET signal.
-Its intensity is directly proportional to the concentration of the protein present in the sample, and provides a means of assessing the protein’s expression under a no-wash assay format.
+The assay uses 2 antibodies, one labeled with a donor fluorophore and the other with an acceptor.
+The first antibody was selected for its specific binding to the phosphorylated motif on the protein, the second for its ability to recognize the protein independently of its phosphorylation state.
+Protein phosphorylation enables an immune-complex formation involving both labeled antibodies, and which brings the donor fluorophore into close proximity to the acceptor, thereby generating a FRET signal.
+Its intensity is directly proportional to the concentration of phosphorylated protein present in the sample, and provides a means of assessing the protein's phosphorylation state under a no-wash assay format.

-The 2 plate protocol involves culturing cells in a 96-well plate before lysis, then transferring lysates to a 384-well low volume detection plate before the addition of Total ACC HTRF detection reagents.
+The two-plate protocol involves culturing cells in a 96-well plate before lysis, then transferring lysates to a 384-well low volume detection plate before the addition of Activation Buffer followed by Phospho-Ubiquitin (Ser65) HTRF detection reagents.
 This protocol enables the cells' viability and confluence to be monitored.

-Detection of total ACC with HTRF reagents can be performed in a single plate used for culturing, stimulation, and lysis.
+Detection of Phosphorylated Ubiquitin (Ser65) with HTRF reagents can be performed in a single plate used for culturing, stimulation, and lysis.
 No washing steps are required.
 This HTS designed protocol enables miniaturization while maintaining robust HTRF quality.

 Physiologically relevant results fo fast flowing research - Flyers